 Chris has a particular experience in disputes involving land, including construction, leasing and real property disputes.
 He customizes his dispute resolution strategy based on the needs of each individual client and is dedicated to furthering his clients' goals - even if those goals may not be conducive to traditional litigation.
 Using this approach, Chris has successfully represented contractors, lenders and developers in many complicated construction disputes, often employing creative solutions to achieve his clients' desired results.

 Chris has appeared before every level of court in Ontario and several administrative tribunals, and has successfully argued numerous appeals in the Ontario Superior Court of Justice and the Ontario Court of Appeal, both as an appellant and as a respondent.
 He has also successfully represented clients in arbitrations of varying complexity.

-Chris is a member of the executive of The Advocates' Society's Construction Practice Group.
-He is an instructor in civil trial advocacy in the Law Practice Program at Ryerson University, and has also lectured extensively on construction law, contracts and the Construction Lien Act, R.S.O.
+Chris is an instructor in civil trial advocacy in the Law Practice Program at Ryerson University, and has also lectured extensively on construction law, contracts and the Construction Lien Act, R.S.O.
 1990, c.
 C.30, for many different organizations, including the Faculty of Law at the University of Windsor.